-The chart above shows the breakdown of GM automotive revenue into several segments such as the GMNA, GMI, GME and GM Corporate.
+The chart above shows the breakdown of GM automotive revenue into several regions such as the GMNA, GMI and GME.

-Without question, GM North America (GMNA) took up the lion’s share of automotive revenue, contributing close to 90% of sales to automotive revenue as of Q3 2019.
-The rest of automotive revenue were contributed by GMI and GME.
-GM Corporate revenue was negligible as its contribution was less than 1%.
+Without doubt, GM North America (GMNA) took up the lion’s share of automotive revenue, contributing close to 90% of sales at $26 billion to automotive revenue as of Q1 2020.

-GME was classified as discontinued operation starting 2Q 2017 and the revenue from GME was not consolidated in the financial statements.
-Nevertheless, I have included the revenue from GME in 2017 in the chart above.
-Revenue from GME had ceased to exist by the end of 2017 when GM completed the sale of GME.
+GM Europe (GME) was classified as discontinued operation starting 2Q 2017 and the revenue from GME was not consolidated in the financial statements.
+GME revenue had ceased to exist by the end of 2017 when GM completed the sale of GME.

-Ratio of GM Automotive Revenue to Total Revenue
+Ratio of GM’s Automotive Revenue to Total Revenue

 The chart above shows the ratio of automotive revenue to total revenue expressed in percentage.

-I created the chart above to show readers the impact of automotive revenue has on total revenue.
-As seen in the chart above, automotive revenue took up more than 90% of total revenue, making it the largest revenue stream for the company.
+I created the chart above to show readers the importance of automotive revenue towards the company.
+As seen in the chart above, automotive revenue took up close to 90% of total revenue in 1Q 2020, making it the largest revenue stream for the company.
 The rest of the revenue came from GM Financial.

-Although automotive revenue contributed the largest revenue stream to GM coffers, the ratio in the chart above has been decreasing from 2015 to 2019.
-As shown, automotive revenue contributed over 96% of total revenue in 1Q 2015 but the figure has dropped to slightly less than 90% in 3Q 2019.
+Although automotive revenue contributed the largest revenue stream to GM coffers, the ratio in the chart above has been decreasing from 2015 to 2020.
+As shown, automotive revenue contributed over 96% of total revenue in 1Q 2015 but the figure has dropped to slightly less than 90% in 1Q 2020.

-The reason for the drop could be due to a multiple factors such as declining sales of automotive segment and the rise of GM Financial revenue streams.
+The likely reason for the drop could be the declining sales of automotive segment and the rise of GM Financial revenue streams.
 For your information, GM Financial has been one of GM’s most profitable segments although the segment contributed only 10% of revenue.

-The chart above shows the quarterly growth of GM automotive revenue over the past 5 years from 2015 to 2019.
+The chart above shows the quarterly growth of GM’s automotive revenue over the past 5 years from 2015 to 2020.

-From a spreadsheet calculation which I did not show here, the average quarterly growth rate for the past 18 quarters is -0.2%, indicating that automotive revenue sequential growth has been stagnant.
+From a spreadsheet calculation which I did not show here, the average quarterly growth rate for the past 20 quarters was roughly -0.5%, indicating that automotive revenue sequential growth has been stagnant between 2015 and 2020.

-The quarter over quarter growth was the worst in 2017 when automotive revenue decreased at double digits rate in 3 consecutive quarters.
+The quarter over quarter growth was the worst in 2017 when automotive revenue decreased by near double digits in 3 consecutive quarters.
 Part of that reason was due to GME being disclosed as discontinued operation which has excluded the earned revenue from this region in the financial statements.

-Growth rates had not improved either in 2019 when 2 out 3 quarters were having negative sequential growth rates.
-The latest quarter of Q3 2019 shows a quarterly growth rate of -1.9% which means automotive revenue has slumped slightly from the prior quarter of Q2 2019.
+Growth rates had not improved either in 2019 when 3 out 4 quarters were having negative sequential growth rates.
+The latest quarter of 1Q 2020 shows a quarterly growth rate of 7% which means automotive revenue has actually increased from the prior quarter of 4Q 2019.

-The chart above shows the year over year growth rate of GM automotive revenue over the past 5 years from 2015 to 2019.
+The chart above shows the year over year growth rate of GM’s automotive revenue over the past 5 years from 2015 to 2020.

-Similar to sequential growth, the year over year growth was the worst during 2017 and 2018 when 4 consecutive quarters showed double digits decline in automotive revenue.
+Similar to sequential growth, automotive revenue year over year growth was the worst during 2017 when GM reported 4 consecutive quarters of double digits yoy decline.

 Automotive revenue growth is probably over for GM as seen from the chart above.
 The best growth occurred back in 2016 when revenue growth was seen in 5 consecutive quarters.
 Since then, automotive revenue had either slumped or showed little or no sign of recovery.

-The fact is that the largest revenue streams came not from China but from United States of America based on the chart analysis and a series of snapshots that we have seen in this article.
+The fact is that GM’s largest revenue stream came not from China but from the United States of America despite having the most vehicle sales in China in 2019.

-Although China contributed the most vehicles sales to GM, those sales were not translated to sales revenue for the company.
-The reason is due to GM not owning more than 50% of equity interest in all of the automotive joint ventures in China.
-As such, GM can only recognize these sales as “equity income” in its income statements.
+Although China contributed the most vehicles sales to GM, those sales were not translated to revenue for the company.
+The reason is due to GM not having a controlling interest in all of the automotive joint ventures in China.
+As such, GM can only recognize these vehicle sales as “equity income” in its income statements.

-Although vehicles sales from the United States of America was only behind that of China, the US market contributed the largest revenue stream to General Motors at nearly 90% of total revenue.
+Although vehicles sales from the United States of America was only behind that of China in 2019, the North America market contributed the largest revenue stream to General Motors at nearly 90% of total revenue.